2010, Queens, New York

 I dropped to the ground and exhaled with exhaustion, my entire body throbbing.
-With a satisfied smile, she spread her arms, made three steps and crouched.
+With a satisfied smile, Evelyn spread her arms, made three steps, and crouched.
 A dozen snakes weaved out from among the unconscious people.
 They slid up her arms and legs, slipping beneath her biker suit.
 Once the snakes all coiled around her, she withdrew a small, plastic bottle filled with gray liquid.
-Half, she drank the contents and turned into a cloud of orange mist that floated up into the ventilation.
+She drank the contents and turned into a cloud of orange mist that floated up into the ventilation.

 I sat up on a stretcher within a white tent the NYPD set up in the house’s garden.
-Called medics were treating the people here in the makeshift tents because hospitals were all full already.
-The NYPD closed the entire area and declared it a gas poisoning.
+The medics we called were treating people here in the makeshift tents because hospitals were all full.
+The NYPD closed the entire area and declared this a gas poisoning.

 Katherine first cleaned the demons from the club, scorching them to ashes, before letting the police enter.
 The Veil separating the supernatural and the mundane would live on.